fingerprintjs/fingerprintjs/README.md

   console.log(components) // an array of FP components })
 ```

+**Note:** You should not run fingerprinting directly on or after page load.
+Rather, delay it for a few milliseconds to ensure consistent fingerprints.
+See [#307](https://github.com/Valve/fingerprintjs2/issues/307), [#254](https://github.com/Valve/fingerprintjs2/issues/254), and others.

 #### You can pass an object with options (all of which are optional):